withintheliving/withintheliving/README.md

 ---

 ### 🧬 who i am
-i’m darshika pasi — a biotech undergrad trying to understand cancer, code, and everything they don’t teach you in class.
+i’m darshika pasi,  a biotech undergrad trying to understand cancer, code, and everything they don’t teach you in class.
 my work lives at the edge of wet lab dreams and dry lab tools.
 i explore biology not just in textbooks, but in molecules, datasets, and the questions that haunt both.